ChMKri/MyDemoRepo/README.md

 # MyDemoRepo
-This is my second GIT Repository
+This is my second GIT Repository.
+Author: Rajesh